-How do the MDR and AI Act address usability engineering for MDAI?
+How do the MDR, IVDR and AIA address usability engineering for MDAI?

-The MDR requires manufacturers to apply usability engineering principles to MDAI in the design and development of MDAI to ensure their safe and effective use by intended users.
+The MDR and IVDR require manufacturers to apply usability engineering principles to MDAI in the design and development to ensure their safe and effective use by intended users.
 Manufacturers must eliminate or reduce as far as possible risks related to use errors, having particular regard to the knowledge of the user and consideration of whether training might be appropriate.
 It is recommended that AI systems, especially those in healthcare, be designed with user-centric principles to facilitate safe and effective interaction.
-Documentation of usability engineering processes and outcomes is required under both regulations.
+Documentation of usability engineering processes and outcomes is required under all three regulations.

-What human oversight requirements are outlined in the MDR and AI Act for AI systems used in medical devices?
+What human oversight requirements are included in the MDR, IVDR and AIA for MDAI?

-The AI Act emphasizes the importance of human oversight for high-risk AI systems, including MDAI, to ensure safety and ethical use (AI Act, Article 14).
-This involves designing AI systems to allow human intervention in critical decision-making processes.
-The MDR supports this by requiring that medical devices, including AI-enabled ones, be designed for safe and performant use (MDR, Annex I).
-The AI Act also emphasizes the need for human intervention in critical decision-making processes performed by AI systems, particularly in high-risk applications.
-This includes mechanisms for operation monitoring, human override and intervention to prevent adverse outcomes (AI Act, Article 14).
-The AI Act details that oversight measures should be commensurate with the risks, level of autonomy, and context of use of the AI system.
+The AIA emphasizes the importance, and sets a legal obligation to design and develop AI systems, including MDAI, with appropriate human oversight mechanisms.
+In particular human oversight measures should guarantee that the system is subject to in-built operational constraints that cannot be overridden by the system itself and is responsive to the human operator, (AIA, Article 14).
+This involves designing MDAI to allow human intervention in critical decision-making processes.
+The MDR supports this by requiring that medical devices, including MDAI, be designed for safe and performant use (MDR, Annex I).
+The AIA details that oversight measures should be commensurate with the risks, level of autonomy, and context of use of the MDAI.
 Thus, clearly defined and documented human oversight mechanisms as well as appropriate instructions for use (MDR, Annex I) will be necessary to ensure safe and performant use and deployment of MDAI and allow appropriate supervision by healthcare professionals and institutions.

 Can human oversight for medical devices be understood as a part of existing risk management measures such as a design measure (e. g. ‘stop’ button)?

-Human oversight is considered a risk mitigating factor that aims to prevent or minimise the risks to health, safety or fundamental rights when a high-risk AI system is used in accordance with its intended purpose or under conditions of reasonably foreseeable misuse according to article 14(2) of the AIA.
+Human oversight in additional to the design and operational requirement (see Q17), is also considered a risk mitigating factor that aims to prevent or minimise the risks to health, safety or fundamental rights when a high-risk AI system is used in accordance with its intended purpose or under conditions of reasonably foreseeable misuse according to Article 14(2) of the AIA.
 Proper human oversight could be understood as a risk management measure according to Annex I (4) MDR/IVDR which calls for manufacturers to:

 eliminate or reduce risks as far as possible through safe design and manufacture take adequate protection measures, and